The Thai-Burma Railway Story

 As hostilities spread across Asia in 1942, with the fall of the Philippines and Singapore, the strongest remaining Allied presence was in India.
 A long-term strategic goal of the Japanese was to link up with the Germans in the Middle East by driving the Allies out of India.
 To this end they had amassed a large army in Burma.
 But it became increasingly difficult to supply these forces by sea.
 Allied submarines and bombers constantly harassed the shipping lanes.
 The toll of ships sailing towards Burma in the Andaman Sea was particularly great.

 Given the urgency of the need for supplies, the Japanese established multiple camps along the route and built it simultaneously rather that working from the two directions towards the middle.
 The lower section of the railway from Ban Pong to Kanchanaburi – some 50 Kms – was over open flat terrain running roughly parallel to the Mae Klong River.
-At Kanchanaburi, British POWs under the command of LtCol Toosey (he was actually an artillery man not an engineer) completed Bridge #277 one of the longest spans on the route.
+At Kanchanaburi, British POWs under the command of LtCol Toosey (he was actually an artillery man not an engineer) completed Bridge #277 the longest span on the route.
 The initial wood and bamboo span was completed in Feb 1943 and by June the iron span was imported from Java and installed up-stream from the first.

-A 100 kilometers west of that bridge mainly Australian POWs labored night and day to slice though a one kilometer long rock outcropping that stood in the railway’s path.
+A 100 kilometers west of that bridge mainly Australian POWs labored night and day to slice though a half-kilometer long rock outcropping that stood in the railway’s path.
 This section came to be known as Hellfire Pass named after the torches that were used to illuminate the area while the POWs and Asian workers labored through the night giving it a hellish atmosphere.

 As an aside: There never was a “Bridge on the River Kwai”; there never was a “River Kwai”.
 The 1952 book and later the movie that popularized the TBR was written by a Frenchman who had nothing what so ever to do with the TBR.
 As a result of the book and movie, tourist began to arrive in Kanchanaburi in search of this site.
 They could find the iron and concrete bridge but not the “River Kwai”.
 World War II-era maps clearly show that that bridge spanned the Mae Klong river.
 A few kilometers down-stream, it is joined by a smaller tributary known as the Kwae Noi (this translates directly as ‘small tributary’).
 In the mid-1960s, the Thai government bowed to the tourist industry and renamed the portion of the Mae Klong west of the point of confluence with the Kwae Noi as the Kwae Yai (= ‘big tributary’).
 Beyond the point of confluence, the Mae Klong continues to flow to the Gulf of Thailand.